Love Island bombshell’s late arrival leaves Mehdi and George vulnerable

 Love Island 2023 – live: Bombshell’s late arrival leaves Mehdi and George vulnerable

-ITV2 reality show takes whole new approach to coupling up
+ITV2 reality show kicked off on Monday with whole new approach to coupling up

-Prepare for Turkey teeth, snakey behaviour and lots of snogging, as Love Island is back for its 10th season.
+Love Island is back for its 10th season, meaning two months of Turkey teeth, snakey behaviour and lots of snogging.

-The new summer series featured a major twist for the launch episode as the public voted for which contestants they wanted to see coupled up.
+The new summer series featured a major twist for the launch episode as the public voted for which contestants they wanted to see coupled up, but the vote was soon criticised by many fans after the show’s Black stars were paired with each other.

 Maya Jama is back on hosting duties after she made her debut on the winter edition earlier this year.

-Jama proved a warm and lively host for the winter show, which was filmed in South Africa and won by Kai Fagan and Sanam Harrinanan.

-The contestants entering the villa first for the summer edition include model Ella Thomas and semi-professional footballer Tyrique Hyde.
-In tonight’s episode, it’s revealed that the pair already knew each other before they went in.
+The first batch of contestants in the villa include model Ella Thomas and semi-professional footballer Tyrique Hyde.
+In last night’s episode, it was revealed that the pair already knew each other before they went in.

-One newcomer, Molly Marsh, is joining the list of “nepo babies” who have appeared throughout the show’s history, from Dani Dyer to Tommy Fury.
+One newcomer, Molly Marsh, joins the list of “nepo babies” who have appeared throughout the show’s history, from Dani Dyer to Tommy Fury.

 Find out all about the 2023 villa here and which former contestants are still together here.